What is a sea urchin?

 Is it safe to eat sea urchins?
 Not all parts of the sea urchin are edible but there’s one particular section that’s considered a delicacy -- its gonads.
 Found on the inside of its hard shell, the gonads - also called “roe” - are mostly used in sushi.
 This is a very popular seafood dish, especially in Japan.

-• Some sea urchin populations in Japan have been depleted because of the high demand.
+- Some sea urchin populations in Japan have been depleted because of the high demand.

 The largest consumer of uni is Japan.
 Because of the high demand for this seafood, overfishing happened.
 This resulted in the sea urchin populations in Japan being depleted.
-Now, most of the uni they eat is imported from California waters, where urchins are still thriving.
+Now, most of the uni they eat is imported from California waters, where urchins are still thriving. - Human activity can also threaten sea urchin populations.

 Because sea urchins commonly live in shallow water, they are more susceptible to human influences.
 Researchers have found out that fluctuating water temperatures and algal bloom can affect sea urchin population.
 The study concluded that environmental stressors - climate change, global warming, sea pollution need to be monitored to continue protecting not just sea urchins but other marine life too.